-Instant Pot Turkey Chili is the ultimate fall and winter comfort food.
+Instant Pot Turkey Chili is the ultimate fall and winter comfort food served with cornbread.
 Ground turkey, beans, veggies and spices simmer for 15 minutes in your electric pressure cooker with a taste like it has been cooking all day.
 You can also make this chili with dried beans.

 Instant Pot Chili